SpencerHedger/d3-drag-pie/README.md

 The chart supports segment and category dragging which calls accessor functions to update the underlying data values.

-Interaction with the pie chart can be hooked into so your application can respond to certain chart events.
+Interaction with the pie chart can be hooked into, so your application can respond to certain chart interactions and events.

 ![Screenshot](docs/images/example.png)